pres-lyon-couvent-tourette-corbusier

 The Editor

-Just 25 kilometers from Lyon, a strange concrete building stands out against the rolling landscape: welcome to the Couvent de La Tourette.
-Built between 1953 and 1960 by the visionary architect Le Corbusier, this place was originally intended for religious and academic purposes: to train the Dominicans in the subtleties of theology and ancient languages.
-Today, the spiritual activity still exists, but it’s mainly the powerful architecture that draws visitors from all around the globe.
+25 kilometers from Lyon, a strange concrete building stands out against the rolling landscape: welcome to the Couvent de La Tourette.
+Built between 1953 and 1960 by the visionary architect Le Corbusier, this place was originally intended for religious and academic purposes: to train Dominicans in the subtleties of theology and ancient languages.
+Today, the spiritual activity still persists, but it is mainly its architectural power that draws visitors from all over the world.

 An architectural UFO in the Lyon countryside

-One of the gems of the place is undoubtedly the dining hall, bathed in soft light and framed by openings inspired... by a musical score.
+One of the jewels of the place is undoubtedly the refectory, bathed in soft light and framed by openings inspired… by a musical score.
 The vertical concrete bars?
-Black, white, and notes translated into architectural language.
-The concrete squares?
-Windows into nature, varying depending on where you sit.
-Here, mealtime becomes a moment of contemplation.
+Black notes, white notes, eighth notes translated into architectural language.
+The squares of béton ?
+Windows onto nature, each one different depending on where you sit.
+Here, a meal turns into contemplation.

-A must-visit site, classified as a World Heritage site
+A must-visit site, listed as a World Heritage site

 In contrast to the rest of the convent, the church impresses with its monumental presence.
-Heavy and grounded, with its solid walls and dark volumes, it stands in stark contrast to the rest of the building, which feels more airy.
-“There is a true break intended by Le Corbusier, evoking Romanesque architecture, stripped down, almost defensive,” brother Pascal points out.
+Heavy, grounded in the earth, with its solid walls and dark volumes, it...the section stands out sharply from the rest of the building, feeling much lighter.
+“There’s a real break intended by Le Corbusier, a nod to Romanesque architecture, stripped down, almost defensive,” clarifies Brother Pascal.

-For architecture enthusiasts or just curious minds, the Couvent de La Tourette is a must-see.
-A UNESCO World Heritage site along with 16 other works by Corbu, it is best experienced through a guided tour (daily in summer), where every detail comes alive.
-This is not just a monument to be seen: it’s an experience to be lived.
+For architecture enthusiasts or simply the curious, the Couvent de La Tourette is a must-visit.
+Listed as a World Heritage site along with 16 other works by Le Corbusier, it is best experienced through a guided tour (daily in .êté), where every detail makes perfect sense.
+A monument that isn't just meant to be seen: it’s meant to be experienced.

 Source : Le Progrès